Resources

 Jump Tag Icon

-Risk-adjusted CAGR considers an investment's volatility, variability, and downside potential of an investment, along with its returns.
-It helps investors evaluate the potential return on investment while considering the level of risk involved.
-This metric is particularly valuable when comparing multiple investments with varying risk profiles.
+Risk-adjusted CAGR considers an investment's risk, its dispersion, and the downside deviation of an investment along with its returns.
+It assists the investors in determining the prospective return on investment, considering the amount of risk that arises.
+This metric is most suitable when an investor compares different investments in various risk classes.

 By incorporating risk into the CAGR calculation, investors can gain insights into the trade-off between returns and risk.
 Investments with higher risk may yield higher returns, but they also carry a greater potential for losses.
 Conversely, lower-risk investments may offer more stable returns but with lower growth potential.